-There is a positive relationship between the relative change in growth and the mean population body weight, however, the mean body weight does not always increase with warming when the size-at-age does so, except for cod to some degree (Figs. 2-3).
-For sprat and herring, the only scenario that has a median increase in mean body weight includes only physiological scaling and no temperature dependence of resources (Fig. 3).
-The change in mean body weight is also dependent on the change in the abundance size spectra (Fig. 4).
-The abundance-at-weight for the smallest fish to around maturation size decreases by ~10% at the end of the projection for all species.
-The increased predation and background mortality likely contribute to this (Fig. S13).
-For cod, the abundance of the largest fish (<~500g) increases in all scenarios, which drives the general increase in mean body weight.
-By contrast, if sprat and herring larger than their respective maturation size increases or decreases with warming is determined by the scaling scenario (Fig. 4).
+There is a positive relationship between the relative change in growth due to warming (Fig. 2) and that of the mean population body weight (Fig. 3).
+However, the mean body weight does not always increase with warming when the size-at-age does so (Figs. 2-3), reflecting a change in the size composition of the populations (Fig. 4).
+For sprat and herring, the only scenario that has a median increase in mean body weight includes only temperature-dependent physiological processes and no temperature dependence of resources (Fig. 3).
+The abundance-at-weight for fish below maturation size decreases by ~10% at the end of the projection for all species.
+The increase in predation and background mortality with warming likely contribute to this (Fig. S13).
+For cod, the abundance of the largest fish (>~500g) increases in all scenarios (Fig 4-subplot), which drives the increase in their mean body weight (Fig. 3).
+By contrast, the abundance of sprat and herring individuals above maturation size only increase with warming if the background resources are independent of temperature (Fig. 4).

-Fishing mortality modulates this effect.
-Fishing removes the largest fish in the populations, but this can be counteracted by the changes in growth rates and size-from the scaling scenarios accounting for physiology (Fig. S14).
+Fishing mortality modulates the effect of warming Fishing removes the largest fish in the populations, but this can be counteracted by the changes in growth rates and size-from the scaling scenarios accounting for physiology (Fig. S14).

-Fisheries yield increase with the projected warming for cod and when temperature only affects physiological rates (Fig. 5) – in all other scenarios yields decline or are approximately unaffected by warming.
-This is likely driven by the decline in abundance of most size-classes above maturation size (which is the minimum catch size targeted by the fishery).
+Fisheries yield increases with the projected warming for cod if temperature only affects physiological rates (Fig. 5).
+For sprat and herring, and for cod in all other scenarios, yields decline, or are more or less unaffected by warming (Fig. 5).
+This is likely driven by the warming-induced decline in abundance of most size-classes above maturation size (Fig. 4), which is the minimum size targeted by the fishery.
 While the largest fish can in some cases increase in abundance, especially for cod, they are also rarer in the population and hence this does not counteract the decline in fish that constitute the main catches (Fig. 4).

-This also influences the fishing effort leading to maximum sustainable yield (FMSY) and the corresponding spawning stock biomass (SSB) (Fig. 6).
+Warming, and whether it acts on background resources or also physiological rates,This also influences the fishing effort leading to maximum sustainable yield (FMSY) and the corresponding spawning stock biomass (SSB) (Fig. 6).
 In the non-time varying simulation, the fishing effort corresponding to FMSY increases when the temperature is +2℃ compared to the reference temperature (where scaling factors = 1) at steady state, due to the enhanced growth rates (size-at-age) (Fig. S6).
 However, the fishery yield increases only if temperature acts on physiology alone.
 Thus, when temperature affects physiological scaling and resource dynamics, the largest relative increases in fisheries yield are acquired in colder temperatures and higher fishing efforts (Fig. S15).